Xapier14/Pop-Up-Folders/README.md

 1. Open the Pop-Up Folder.
 1. Hover your cursor on the item you want to delete.
 1. Double-right click the item to delete it.
-1. The item will now be removed from the list and the actual folder directry.
+1. The item will now be removed from the list and the actual folder directory.